 If you are interested in knowing more about becoming a Junior Server, especially at St Gregory’s please contact the Parish Office.

-If you have a loved one who takes ill, or is living in a nursing home, or is immobile, contact our Pastoral Care Co-ordinator Pauline West, who will make arrangements for Holy Communion or a Pastoral visit for them.
+If you have a loved one who takes ill, or is living in a nursing home, or is immobile, contact our Pastoral Care Co-ordinator Mary McGuiness, who will make arrangements for Holy Communion or a Pastoral visit for them.
 Please contact the parish office for more information.

 Our volunteers act in the strictest confidence, so you can be assured that all actions are in the best interest of the sick and elderly.
-If you feel there is a member of our Parish who is in need please email Pauleen.
+If you feel there is a member of our Parish who is in need please email.

 Other Ministries & Groups